GenaGrig/hangman-game-python/README.md

 * As a first time visitor, I want to be able to read the rules of the game
 * As a first time visitor, I want to select difficulty or interesting topic of the game
 * As a first time visitor, I want to get feedback on my actions in the game
-* As a first time visitor, I do not want to meet bugs, that will disturb my game experience
+* As a first time visitor, I do not want to meet bugs that will disturb my game experience
 * As a first time visitor, I want to meet a challenge in playing the game

 # Planning Flowchart